Farit Mukhametshin

 Farit Mubarakshevich Mukhametshin (Фарит Мубаракшевич Мухаметшин; born 31 January 1947) is a Russian politician and diplomat.
-He has served as a member of the Federation Council of the Federal Assembly as the representative of Samara Oblast since 2018.
+He served as a member of the Federation Council of the Federal Assembly as the representative of Samara Oblast between 2018 and 2024.
 He has previously been head of the Federal Agency for the Commonwealth of Independent States Affairs, Compatriots Living Abroad, and International Humanitarian Cooperation (Rossotrudnichestvo), and as ambassador of Russia to Moldova, and to Uzbekistan.

 Early life

 Mukhametshin was born on 31 January 1947, in Bolshie Kokuzy, Apastovsky District, in what was then the Tatar Autonomous Soviet Socialist Republic, Russian Soviet Federative Socialist Republic, in the Soviet Union.
 He graduated from the Kazan Aviation Institute in 1970 with a degree as a mechanical engineer.
 He then went to work at the Central Aerohydrodynamic Institute, serving in various engineering and management positions.
 He was also part of the Committee of Youth Organizations of the USSR between 1983 and 1987, and served as deputy chairman of the committee.
 In 1983, Mukhametshin graduated from the Moscow State Pedagogical Institute of Foreign Languages.